NoroffFEU/development-platforms/case-study-azure-devops.md

 Azure DevOps is a cloud computing platform and infrastructure with many features that can help you and your team with the workflow on your project.
 It's easy to create a free account with a small team and for a larger team you have more options.

 All work when using Azure DevOps can be done with IDE.
-Integration with Visual Studio Code and git, you can work mainly in the IDE, but based on my research I have found that with the IDE and Microsoft Team you can have your code and communication with your team, manage your work board tasks.
+Integration with Visual Studio Code and git, you can work mainly in the IDE.
+With the Visual Studio Code and Microsoft Team you can have your code and communication with your team, manage your work board tasks.

+Azure DevOps is integrated with the most essential tools for making the work, collaboration and communication easy, in a organized environment

-The platform itself is clean and easy to use with loads of documentation for you to be able to make the most out of the platform.
+The platform itself is clean and easy to use with lots of documentation for us to be able to make the most out of the platform.

 ### Credits